yourjelly/odoo/addons/web/doc/javascript_framework_reference.md

 # 1. Introduction

 Odoo is a suite of applications built on top of a framework.
-This document is an attempt at a complete reference to the frontend part of Odoo: the Odoo javascript framework.

 Broadly speaking, the Odoo JS framework is a set of tools, technologies and techniques that can be used to build, extend and test the Odoo user interface.
 Among others, it includes:

 - a set of controllers (`/web`, `/web/dataset/call_kw/`, ...)